Velma “Sue” Westbrook, D.N.S., MA, RN

 - LEADERSHIP: We are good stewards and representatives of the university because we value our collective role as a regional leader and model for all we serve.

-- RESPECTFULNESS: We commit to the customs and amenities of a civil society.
-We respect the rights of others and are responsive to the needs and interest of our constituents.
+- RESPECT: We commit to the customs and amenities of a civil society.
+We respect the rights of others and are respond sincerely to the needs and interest of our constituents.

 - RESPONSIBILITY: We are responsible for our actions.
 We adhere to the doctrine of individual accountability in all our activities and contributions.